Anis Kaimkhani

-Anis Ahmad Kaimkhani (Urdu: انیس قائمخانی born: 5 October) is a Pakistani politician who was the co-founder and president of Pak Sarzameen Party, until its merger into Muttahida Qaumi Movement - Pakistan.
+Anis Kaimkhani (born 5 October) is a Pakistani politician who is one of the deputy conveners of the Muttahida Qaumi Movement - Pakistan (MQM-P).
+He was formerly a co-founder and president of Pak Sarzameen Party (PSP) from 2016 until its merger into the MQM-P in 2023.

 Family and personal life

 Early life and education

-Anis Kaimkhani was born on 5 October in Hyderabad, Pakistan where he also received his early education.
+Anis Kaimkhani was born on 5 October in Hyderabad, Pakistan, where he also received his early education.

 His father was Hidayat Ali Khan who died in December 2012.

 Political career

 Working with MQM

 Kaimkhani joined MQM in 1985 and rose to the position of unit in charge within two years.
 Then in 1987 he became the Unit-Incharge.
 In 1992 he was promoted to the rank of Zonal Incharge Hyderabad.
 Afterwards he was inducted into party's central co-ordination, Rabita Committee.